Azure/intelligent-app-workshop/docs/wksp2/07-semantic-kernel/simple-ai-orchestration/lesson3.md

     Assistant > I can't access today's date, but imagine it’s an eternal "Fri-yay," ready for financial fun!
 How can I help you on this hypothetical day?
     ```

 1. Notice it does not provide a specific answer.
-Let's create a Semantic Kernel Plugin to be able to fix that.
+We can use a Semantic Kernel Plugin to be able to fix that.
-   On the `Lesson3` directory create a new directory named `Plugins`:

-    ```bash
-    mkdir Plugins
-    cd Plugins
-    ```

- 1. In the `Plugins` directory create a new file named `TimeInformationPlugin.cs`
+ 1. In the `Plugins` directory from `Console.Utilities` directory review the file named
-   and add the following content
+    `TimeInformationPlugin.cs` which has the following content:

     ```csharp
     using System.ComponentModel;